rafail3/rafail3/README.md

 I build websites that look good, load fast, and actually serve a purpose.
 My workflow blends modern AI tools (v0.dev, Claude) with real deployment infrastructure — so what I ship isn't just a prototype, it's live and working.

-I'm on a clear path: start with landing pages → grow into e-commerce → keep learning, keep building.
+I'm on a clear path: keep learning, keep building.

 ---